excellalabs/docker-workshop-2/README.md

 Watch for *Your Kubernetes master has initialized successfully!*

+1. Take `kubeadm join...` from output, and run in other node to join

 1. Initialize cluster networking:

 `kubeadm` by design does not install a networking solution for you, which means you have to install a third-party CNI-compliant networking solution yourself using `kubectl apply`.
 It expects to be pointed to a machine to work on Run: